AI for Events

 Can we use facial recognition for fast entry?

 Yes, carefully.
 The ICO's March 2024 biometric guidance treats faceprints as Article 9 special category data.
-That needs a DPIA, an explicit lawful basis, signage that actually informs, and a non-biometric alternative at the same speed.
+That needs a DPIA, an explicit lawful basis, signage that informs, and a non-biometric alternative at the same speed.
 We design the flow so the regulator's questions have answers before they're asked.

 How do you stop a chatbot promising a refund we won't honour?